 PAS, a small yet influential federal civil servant group, holds significant sway within the government.
 Occupying top civil service roles across federal and provincial levels, including positions like Secretary of Cabinet and Chief Secretary, PAS officers play crucial roles.
 Consequently, how talent is distributed in this bureaucracy significantly impacts the delivery of public services to 230 million people.
 Recruitment and initial allocations.
 PAS recruitment occurs through a competitive exam conducted by the Federal Public Service Commission (FPSC).
 Every year approximately 20,000 candidates apply for the civil services, out of which 237 are successfully appointed federal positions.
 PAS officers are a subset of these federally appointed bureaucrats.
 The universe of PAS bureaucrats between 1983-2013 is 628.

 Figure I outlines the initial career timeline for a new PAS recruit.
-After recruitment, these bureaucrats undergo eighteen months of academic training, followed by a six-month on-the-job training period.4 The Civil Services Academy and PAS Academy centrally administer this training, with its duration and schedule guided by the federal government.
+After recruitment, these bureaucrats undergo eighteen months of academic training, followed by a six-month on-the-job training period.
+The Civil Services Academy and PAS Academy centrally administer this training, with its duration and schedule guided by the federal government.
+Following twenty-four months of training, new recruits are assigned their first job which can be in the revenue department of any of the 36 districts of Punjab.